christopherhuntley/ba505-docs/Tutorials/HealthStatsProject/Readme.md

 ## Instructions
 1. __Open the `Part4.ipynb` file in Jupyter.__ The file already has the corrected Python code from class.
 Insert the missing markdown at the top as usual.
 2. __Use Pandas's I/O functions to import the raw data from the CSV file.__ Make sure to use `dtype`s to name and type the columns while reading the file.
+(Note: you will have to import pandas betfore using it.)
 3. __For the calculations step, have NumPy use the data in the DataFrame.__ We covered several ways to get a NumPy array from Pandas in class.
 Store the new data in two new columns, without creating a DataFrame.
+You can also play with different selection techniques provided by pandas to cut out lines of code.
 4. __Use DataFrame's I/O functions to present your results.__ Render the HTML for Jupyter and export to the CSV file `StatsResults.csv`.
 5. __Commit and sync your work to GitHub.__ For the commit summary comment use "Completed Part 4."
 6. __Take a moment to assess.__  Compare your code to where we started in Part 1: